Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 | Static Residential (RESIP) | ~$3-7/IP/mo | Per IP |

-- RESIP Static Residential: ~$40/month (10 IPs), <5% ban rate, virtually no additional losses
+- RESIP Static Residential: ~$40/month (10 IPs), high operational stability, virtually no additional environment maintenance costs

 Common Misconceptions About Residential IPs